Each workday, these programs eliminate 1.1 million miles of vehicle travel.

 A bundling of free services that help commuters and employers make the switch from driving alone as part of a regional strategy to reduce traffic and improve air quality.

 In Partnership with the Georgia Department of Transportation

 Georgia Commute Options was created in 1996 to promote and incentivize ridesharing and alternatives to driving alone.
 The program is funded by the Georgia DOT with funds from the Congestion Mitigation and Air Quality (CMAQ) program in an effort to attain national air quality standards.

-Commuters and businesses interested in participating in the Georgia Commute Options programs must live or work in the following Georgia counties: Barrow, Bartow, Carroll, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Newton, Paulding, Rockdale, Spalding, Walton.
+Commuters and businesses interested in participating in the Georgia Commute Options programs must live or work in the following Georgia counties: Barrow, Bartow, Carroll, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Henry, Newton, Paulding, Rockdale, Spalding, Walton.

 Meet our Staff

 Georgia Commute Options programs are making a difference.
 But there’s always room to do more.
 Click here to meet the minds behind the programs and discover who to reach out to if you have questions.

 Find out how Georgia Commute Options programs and participants are making headlines.